vvvvalvalval/supdate/README.md

 => (-1 0 1 2 3 4 5 6 7 8)
 (supdate (range 10) [dec])
 => (-1 0 1 2 3 4 5 6 7 8)
+;; Note: unlike map, if the input is a vector, the output will also be a vector.

 ;;;; Emulating dissoc
 (dissoc {:a 1 :b 2 :c 3}